-Sponsors: Sen. Southerland, Steve, Summary: Enacts the "Uniform Real Property Transfer on Death Act," which specifies the process on the transfers of deeds on the death to a designated beneficiary.
+Sponsors: Sen. Southerland, Steve

+Summary: Enacts the "Uniform Real Property Transfer on Death Act," which specifies the process on the transfers of deeds on the death to a designated beneficiary.
 Allows the transfer of death deed be revokable and may be changed at any time.
 Details the requirements needed to produce a transfer of death deed and the forms needed.
 (18pp.).

-Broadly captioned.
-Senate Status: 02/10/25 - Introduced in the Senate Caption: AN ACT to amend Tennessee Code Annotated, Title 8; Title 30; Title 31; Title 32; Title 35; Title 55; Title 56 and Title 67, relative to property.
+Caption: AN ACT to amend Tennessee Code Annotated, Title 8; Title 30; Title 31; Title 32; Title 35; Title 55; Title 66 and Title 67, relative to property.